devleaks/cockpitdecks_xp/README.md

-# Cockpitdecks Decks
+# Cockpitdecks Extenstion for X-Plane Flight Simulator software

-This is the implementation files for
- - Stream Decks
- - Loupedeck
- - Berhinger X-Touch Mini

- These files are used by the Cockpitdecks application to implement phydsical decks connections.
+This extension allows Cockpitdecks to connect to Laminar X-Plane Flight Simulator.